Mostafa-Safwat/shark-frenzy/README.md

 - Fish swim from left to right across the screen.
 - The player's goal is to catch the fish by colliding with them.
 - Each caught fish increases the player's score.
-- Fish come in different colors and have a triangular tail.
+- Fish come in different colors.
-- When a fish is caught, it disappears, and a new fish appears at the left side of the screen.
+- When a fish is caught, it disappears, and a new fish appears.

 ### Score